ytechie/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

     using Windows.Devices.Gpio;
     ````

 1. Next, add the code to initialize the GPIO controller and pin.
 The Red LED on the FEZ HAT is connected directly to GPIO 24 on the Raspberry Pi.
 What this code does is get the default GPIO Controller (which maps to a device driver in Windows), and opens the Red LED Pin for output.
-I found this out by looking at the [FEZ HAT schematic](http://www.ghielectronics.com/downloads/schematic/FEZ_HAT_SCH.pdf).
+This is detailed in the [FEZ HAT schematic](http://www.ghielectronics.com/downloads/schematic/FEZ_HAT_SCH.pdf).
 Finally, it writes a **low** value to the pin to turn the LED off.

 	````C#
     public MainPage()